Rocky-Mountain-Mutual-Aid-Network/rmman.org/README.md

 <script src="/script-google-doc.js"></script>
 ```

+**Gotchas:**

-**Gotchas:** Make sure you use the published url and not the document's edit url with the `data-gdoc-url` attribute!
+* Make sure you use the published url and not the document's edit url with the `data-gdoc-url` attribute!
+* If the document content doesn't load an iframe will be put in it's place, this might cause issues if you have other content in the `<body>`
+* When the document is pulled from Google you'll also get the document's style sheet!